IliaFedorov/autotest_examples/README.md

 # autotest_examples

-Here are a few autotest examles of various websites.
+Here are a few autotest examples for some various websites.